Kajberunik: 16th–17th centuries

 Kajberuniq was affected by the Turkish-Persian war.
 At the beginning of the 17th century, the Persian Shah Abbas 1st relocated thousands of Armenians from Kajberuniq into Persia.
 Under the conventions of Amasia (1555 AD) and Kasre-Shirin (1639 AD), control over the Kajberuniq province was transferred over to the Ottoman Empire, which became known as the Arjesh province of Van.

 19th century

 Lake Van's water level increased in the year 1841 AD, which resulted in the destruction of the city of Arjesh.
 The village-town of Akants (Erciş) became the administrative center for the region following the destruction of Arjesh.
 About 26 thousand Armenians suffered heavy losses in the province during the Hamidian massacres of 1896 AD.

 20th century

-Kajberunik province in the 19th century, prior to the Armenian Genocide (1915).

 On the eve of the First World War, around 10 to 15 thousand Armenians lived in the canton of Kajberuniq – mainly engaged in grain, horticulture, crafts, and fishing industries.
 A significant portion of the population residing in the Kajberuniq province was massacred during the Armenian genocide in 1915.
 Genocide survivors escaped the canton and found refuge in Eastern Armenia.